Crack cocaine: Route of administration

+Love rose

+People often freebase crack with a pipe made from a small glass tube, often taken from "love roses", small glass tubes with a paper rose that are promoted as romantic gifts.
+These are sometimes called "stems", "horns", "blasters" and "straight shooters".
+A small piece of clean heavy copper or occasionally stainless steel scouring pad – often called a "brillo" (actual Brillo Pads contain soap, and are not used) or "chore" (named for Chore Boy brand copper scouring pads) – serves as a reduction base and flow modulator in which the "rock" can be melted and boiled to vapor.
+Crack is smoked by placing it at the end of the pipe; a flame held close to it produces vapor, which is then inhaled by the smoker.

 Adverse effects

 Physiological

+Incidental exposure of the eye to sublimated cocaine while smoking crack cocaine can cause serious injury to the cornea and long-term loss of visual acuity.

 The short-term physiological effects of cocaine include constricted blood vessels, dilated pupils, and increased temperature, heart rate, and blood pressure.
 Some users of cocaine report feelings of restlessness, irritability, and anxiety.
 In rare instances, sudden death can occur on the first use of cocaine or unexpectedly thereafter.
 Cocaine-related deaths are often a result of cardiac arrest or seizures followed by respiratory arrest.

 Like other forms of cocaine, smoking crack can increase heart rate and blood pressure, leading to long-term cardiovascular problems.
 Some research suggests that smoking crack or free base cocaine has additional health risks compared to other methods of taking cocaine.
 Many of these issues relate specifically to the release of methylecgonidine and its effect on the heart, lungs, and liver.